johnsbrook/03_PasswordGenerator/README.md

 * Later, confirm if the password should have numbers
 * Finally, verify if the special characters sould be included in the password that will be generated.

+The password will be printed inside the box with a «Your Secured Password» placeholder.

+CONGRATULATIONS!
+You've succesfully used the Password Generator.